flow-diff/FlowPlusDiff/README.md

 ---

-## Dataset Preparation
+# Dataset Preparation

 Place all datasets inside the `dataset/` directory.

-### WADI Dataset
+## WADI

-The original WADI dataset can be obtained by filling out the official request form:
+The original WADI dataset can be obtained by submitting the request form available at:

 https://www.sutd.edu.sg/itrust/request-for-datasets/